 - You didn’t mess up the installation.

 Most trucks have easy access terminals that you can just slide the lead onto.
-If your truck is equipped this way, installation is a snap (but get permission first!)
+If your truck is equipped this way, installation is a snap (but get permission first!).
+For those who have the know how and are adventurous you can connect two power inverters in parallel to get extra power.

 Prices You Can Expect